The island of Nuku Hiva in the Marquesas

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Ah, the Marquesas, every time I have the opportunity to set foot there, I really feel something deep inside me.
-It’s the Polynesian archipelago that I love the most, along with the Gambier.
-In the middle of this year 2019, when I was already familiar with the islands of Hiva Oa, Ua Pou, Fatu Hiva and Tahuata, I had the opportunity to travel to the island of Nuku Hiva for a week.
-By the way, would you like to know more about traveling to the Marquesas Islands, the land of men as they call it?
+Ah, the Marquesas.
+Every time I have the chance to set foot there, I feel something deep inside me.
+It is the Polynesian archipelago I love most, along with the Gambier Islands.
+In mid-2019, after already discovering Hiva Oa, Ua Pou, Fatu Hiva and Tahuata, I had the opportunity to travel to the island of Nuku Hiva for a week.
+By the way, would you like to know more about traveling to the Marquesas Islands, the “Land of Men,” as they are often called?

-I must admit that I wasn’t too sure what to think about it at first.
-I had heard of it but nothing more and Nuku Hiva remained for me the capital island of the Marquesas, in Oceania.
-I purposely did not want to search the net to see what the island looked like.
-I wanted to keep that part a mystery.
+I have to admit that, at first, I was not entirely sure what to expect.
+I had heard about the island, but not much more, and Nuku Hiva remained, in my mind, the capital island of the Marquesas, somewhere far away in Oceania.
+I deliberately avoided searching online to see what it looked like.
+I wanted to keep that part of the trip a mystery.

-So here I am, leaving on a 4-hour flight from Tahiti, direction Nuku Hiva, the main island of the Marquesas, 1600Km away.
-I’ll tell you about my week in the form of a short travelogue and give you all the practical information at the end of the article.
+So here I was, setting off from Tahiti on a long flight to Nuku Hiva, the main island of the Marquesas, about 1,400 km away.
+A direct Air Tahiti flight now takes around 3h15, although the journey can take longer depending on the route and stopovers.
+I’ll tell you about my week there as a short travelogue, then share all the practical information at the end of the article.

-Here are some things to know about this beautiful Polynesian island:
+Here are a few things to know about this beautiful Polynesian island:

-- The island of Nuku Hiva is located in the Marquesas archipelago, one of the five archipelagos of French Polynesia.
+- Nuku Hiva is located in the Marquesas Archipelago, one of the five archipelagos of French Polynesia.
 As a reminder, the other archipelagos are:

-- The Tuamotu archipelago (mainly composed of atolls, white sandy beaches, coconut trees, palm trees, a turquoise lagoon, overwater bungalows, scuba diving (snorkelling to discover marine life and coral-reefs), often a dream stopover during your stay in French Polynesia),
+- The Tuamotu Archipelago, mainly made up of atolls, white-sand beaches, coconut palms, turquoise lagoons, overwater bungalows and scuba diving or snorkeling to discover marine life and coral reefs.
+It is often a dream stop on a trip to French Polynesia,

-- The Society Archipelago (Leeward and Windward Islands): there are a majority of high islands, and of course the famous islands of Tahiti, Bora Bora, Moorea, etc.).
-It is the most visited archipelago by tourists during a trip to French Polynesia for a stay in overwater bungalows,
+- The Society Islands, which include the Windward and Leeward Islands.
+Most of them are high islands, including the famous islands of Tahiti, Bora Bora and Moorea.
+This is the archipelago most visited by tourists on a trip to French Polynesia, often for an overwater bungalow stay,

-- The Australes Archipelago: it is an archipelago set apart from the classic tourist circuits.
-Rurutu is particularly known for the possibility to swim with whales (which I had the opportunity to do!),
+- The Austral Islands, an archipelago set apart from the classic tourist routes.
+Rurutu is especially known for the chance to swim with whales, which I had the opportunity to do,

-- Finally, the Gambier archipelago, my favorite, but which nobody visits!
+- Finally, the Gambier Archipelago, my favorite, but one that almost nobody visits!

-- Unfortunately, few are the tourists who consider including the Marquesas in their Polynesian journey.
-The reason?
-It is far away, expensive to reach and it is not “a postcard” in the sense that most people think it is.
-Yet in my eyes, these places are truly wonderful, even breathtaking.
-Here, no overwater bungalows, no coral garden, no snorkeling, no cruises on the lagoons, no coral reefs etc.
+- Unfortunately, few tourists consider including the Marquesas in their French Polynesia itinerary.
+Why?
+Because they are far away, expensive to reach, and they do not fit the classic “postcard” image many people have in mind.
+Yet, in my eyes, these places are truly wonderful, even breathtaking.
+Here, there are no overwater bungalows, no coral gardens, no lagoon cruises and no coral reefs.

-This is the first time, and for this I apologize in advance, that I will only be using pictures taken with my phone for the article.
-I had taken some very nice shots, but unfortunately, couldn’t recover the photos from my hard drive, which in the meantime crashed… So, it’s not as nice as photos taken with my DSLR, but we have no choice…
+This is the first time, and I apologize in advance, that I will only be using phone photos for an article.
+I had taken some very nice shots, but unfortunately I could not recover the photos from my hard drive, which crashed in the meantime.
+So, the images are not as good as those taken with my DSLR, but we have no choice.

-If you’d like to learn more about the area, I invite you to read our complete guide to the Marquesas Archipelago for a great overview of the territory.
+If you’d like to learn more about the area, I invite you to read our complete guide to the Marquesas Archipelago for a broader overview of the territory.

 Arrival and the road to Taiohae

-The arrival on the tropical island of Nuku Hiva (a little paradise) remains, as on all the other Marquesan islands, spectacular.
-In the distance you can see an arid land, reason why the area around the airport is called “desert land”.
-You understand why when you land there.
-For those who will arrive there after 2019, part of the terminal has been redone and the whole thing is rather beautiful and breathtaking to me.
+Arriving on the tropical island of Nuku Hiva remains spectacular, as it is on all the Marquesan islands.
+In the distance, you can see an arid landscape, which explains why the area around the airport is called “Terre Déserte,” or Deserted Land.
+You understand the name as soon as you land there.
+For those arriving after 2019, part of the terminal has been renovated, and the whole place looked rather beautiful to me.

-If you are coming for a vacation or a honeymoon, there is a good chance that your guesthouse or hotel will come pick you up.
-Note that the airport is over an hour’s drive from the main village of the island, Taiohae.
-Once out of the desert area of the airport, you will enjoy discovering the beautiful landscapes of the island and I was surprised by the vegetation along the road, especially in the center of the island.
-Lots of ferns and pines, these having been planted at the time and have invaded the island ever since…
+If you are coming for a vacation or honeymoon, there is a good chance your guesthouse or hotel will come and pick you up.
+Note that the airport is about 1h30 by road from Taiohae, the island’s main village.
+Once you leave the arid airport area, you start discovering the island’s beautiful landscapes.
+I was surprised by the vegetation along the road, especially in the center of the island, with lots of ferns and pines.
+The pines were planted in the past and have since spread across the island.

-The road continues to the pass, almost in the center of the island, and the greenery is still present.
-A second stop just after the pass lets us glimpse at a beautiful green meadow.
-The driver says to me “this is our New Zealand” and frankly he is not wrong.
-A few beautiful pictures before continuing the road that winds through the mountains.
-Some time later, we finally see the famous Taiohae Bay, the bay of the main village.
-Honestly, with the good weather I had during my visit, I find it really extraordinary, perfectly or almost circular in shape, splendid vegetation around, moored boats.
-The frame is set.
+The road continues up toward the pass, almost in the center of the island, and the greenery is still there.
+A second stop just after the pass gives us a glimpse of a beautiful green meadow.
+The driver says to me, “This is our New Zealand,” and honestly, he is not wrong.
+A few photos later, we continue along the road as it winds through the mountains.
+After a while, we finally see the famous Taiohae Bay, the bay of the main village.
+Honestly, with the good weather I had during my visit, I found it extraordinary: almost perfectly circular, surrounded by lush vegetation, with boats moored in the bay.
+The scene was set.

-I take advantage of my late arrival in the village to go eat “at the quay” of the city, located right next to the market.
-This is the place where all the sailors arriving from South America meet, those who have crossed the Pacific Ocean.
-I think it’s the right place for those who want to eat (and even have breakfast in the morning) without breaking the bank.
-Henry and his team offer lunch/evening meals locally, and everything you need for breakfast in the morning.
-Even though when I was there, I still couldn’t eat any fish or meat because of the ciguatera, they were very accommodating, and they always made me something different to eat.
-Note: wifi is free and available.
+Since I arrived late in the village, I took the opportunity to eat “at the quay,” right next to the market.
+This is where many sailors arriving from South America gather after crossing the Pacific Ocean.
+I think it is the perfect place for anyone who wants to eat, or even have breakfast in the morning, without spending too much.
+Henry and his team serve local meals for lunch and dinner, as well as everything you need for breakfast.
+Even though I still could not eat fish or meat at the time because of ciguatera, they were very accommodating and always prepared something different for me.
+Note: free Wi-Fi is available.

 The visit of Taiohae